 You can use all kinds of things as a “basket.”
 Some ideas; plant pots, metal pails, dish drainers, a basket (!), large plastic bowls, tote bags, kid’s sand pails, gift bags, Chinese take-out containers, etc. Get creative.

 This is a basket for a nursing home resident.
 I chose a large pink plastic basket with a handle.
 You can store a lot of things in small containers, such as bath stuff, snacks, and photos and the basket will come in handy.

 2. Select Items For The Basket

 I gathered a couple of snacks, lotions, hand creams, nail polish, room deodorizer, chapstick, an infinity scarf, a wall hanging (Thank You For Being You), a handheld mirror with a pocket mirror, and a Lei for fun!
 The total cost of this gift basket was $13 plus tax.

 I put everything in the basket and arranged and rearranged it.
 I wasn’t happy.
 Since the basket was deep, everything was set on the bottom of the basket.
 I found some packing paper in the shop and put it in the bottom of the basket.
 You could also use shredded paper.

 4. Add A Basket Liner

-Not sure what to call it but you need something to pull the gift basket together like a liner.
-Use cloth napkins, scarves, cloth shop towels, washcloths, etc. to cover the bottom of the basket and the sides.
+Not sure what to call it, but you need something to pull the gift basket together, like a liner.
+Use cloth napkins, scarves, cloth shop towels, washcloths, etc., to cover the bottom and sides of the basket.
 This adds softness and something to kind of snuggle the gift items in.

 5. Add The Gift Basket Items